Contract-based hierarchical control using predictive feasibility value functions: Introduction

-Since the slack value function is implicitly defined and requires solving an optimization problem for evaluation, we propose an efficient approximation using an explicit representation, such as a \gls{NN}.
+Since the predictive feasibility value function is implicitly defined and requires solving an optimization problem for evaluation, we propose an efficient approximation using an explicit representation, such as a \gls{NN}.
 This approach enables the higher-level controller to efficiently evaluate feasibility, rendering the optimization problem computationally tractable for real-time implementation.
 Furthermore, this approximation allows the higher-level controller to operate without access to detailed information about the lower-level optimization problem.
-Instead, it can rely on an abstract description, the approximation of the slack value function.
-This effectively addresses the independent design problem, as the lower-level controller may prefer not to disclose its optimization problem due to intellectual property concerns. \paragraph*{Related Work} The development of hierarchical control systems has evolved significantly over the years, with early approaches focusing on robust designs for higher-level controllers that effectively accommodate the control decisions made by lower-level controllers, see e.g.,~\cite{scattolini2007hierarchical} and~\cite{picasso2010mpc}.
+Instead, it can rely on an abstract description, the approximation of the predictive feasibility value function.
+Notably, while predictive value functions and their approximation are a known concept in control engineering (see, e.g., \cite{chatzikiriakos2024learning}), their application as a contract in hierarchical control, as presented here, is novel.
+This effectively addresses the independent design problem, as the lower-level controller may prefer not to disclose its optimization problem due to intellectual property concerns.
+Notably, this method avoids the shortcomings of existing contract-based approaches as outlined in the next paragraph.

-More recent research has shifted towards mission-based hierarchical \gls{MPC} frameworks, which prioritize recursive feasibility over stability considerations as in~\cite{koeln2018two, koeln2020vertical}.
-A common characteristic of these approaches is that both the higher and lower-level controllers operate under the same model ensuring consistency between the prediction models.
-In many hierarchical structures used in applications like autonomous driving, higher-level planners often cannot accommodate the more complex vehicle models employed in lower-level motion control.
-This limitation restricts the applicability of these methods.

-The papers~\cite{barcelli2010hierarchical, bathge2018contract} explore contract-based designs in hierarchical control systems, specifically examining a setup where the higher-level controller employs \gls{MPC}, while the lower-level controller utilizes a linear control strategy, with the model of the lower-level controller remaining undisclosed to the higher-level controller.
-However, the use of linear controllers at the lower level for constrained systems tends to be conservative.

-\paragraph*{Outline of this paper} The paper is organized as follows.
-Section \ref{sec:problem_formulation} presents the problem formulation, while Section \ref{sec:contract_based_design} discusses the contract-based design higher-level and lower-level controller.
-Section \ref{sec:receding_horizon} extends the discussion to receding-horizon implementation, and Section \ref{sec:application_autonomous_driving} demonstrates the method through an autonomous driving example.
-Finally, Section \ref{sec:conclusion} concludes the paper.